Unsupervised Monocular Depth Estimation in Highly Complex Environments: Experiments

 As shown in Table \ref{Tab02}, because of the domain drift, the monodepth2(d) does not have a good performance when testing on the rainy night-time images.
 Compared with the day-time and night-time scenarios, the rainy night-time scenario suffers from not only photometric inconsistency but also the reflection of road and camera caused by rain.
 Therefore, the monodepth2(r) cannot get an accurate depth estimation because of the limitation of the unsupervised framework \cite{godard2019digging} in such complex scenario.
 The rainy night-time depth model trained by ITDFA (ITDFA$_{d2r}$) shows a much better performance than the monodepth2 models, which proves the effectiveness of the framework proposed in this paper.

-Because the domain gap between night and rainy night is smaller than that between day and rainy night, ITDFA$_{d2n}$ shows more accurate depth estimation than the monodepth2(d) on rainy night-time images.
+\textbf{Double jump domain adaptation:} Because the domain gap between night and rainy night is smaller than that between day and rainy night, ITDFA$_{d2n}$ shows more accurate depth estimation than the monodepth2(d) on rainy night-time images.
 To study the influence of different domain gaps on adaptation, we additionally design a two-step adaptation method, in which the day-time depth model is firstly adapted to night-time scenario, and then the night-time model is adapted to rainy night scenario, shown as ITDFA$_{d2n2r}$.
 As shown in Table \ref{Tab02}, even if after the second round adaptation, ITDFA$_{d2n2r}$ achieves an outstanding accuracy than others in rainy night-time scenario, which means that multi-step adaptation will be helpful for the domain adaptation between large domain gap.
-Besides, it also proves that the proposed ITDFA framework has the ability to effectively learn the key features for depth decoding.
-The qualitative results are shown in Figs. \ref{fig:fig4} and \ref{fig:fig8}.
+Besides, it also proves that the proposed ITDFA framework has the ability to effectively learn the key features for depth decoding, and these key features can be well adapted to new scenarios.
+The qualitative results are shown in Fig. \ref{fig:fig7}.